hdShang/arxiv-daily/docs/cs-CV/2025-10-26/papers/251022684v1-robosvg-a-unified-framework-for-interactive-svg-generation-with-mult.md

 ---
 layout: default
-title: RoboSVG: A Unified Framework for Interactive SVG Generation with Multi-modal Guidance
+title: "RoboSVG: A Unified Framework for Interactive SVG Generation with Multi-modal Guidance"
 ---

 # RoboSVG: A Unified Framework for Interactive SVG Generation with Multi-modal Guidance